top of page

 2024-11-30_HD-15.jpg

-The 2023 founded Sinfonietta Passau is an ambitious and dynamic symphony orchestra.
+The symphony orchestra "Sinfonietta Passau" was founded in 2023 and can already look back on four highly successful concert series.
 Music and artistic director is Eleni Papakyriakou.
-We enrich the music life of the region with a broad repertoire and exciting programs.
+The region's musical life is enriched by a broad repertoire and exciting programmes.
 Sinfonietta Passau fills repertoire gaps of great symphonic music, presents challenging and rarely performed works as well as world premieres.

 Eleni Papakyriakou opted for a transparent orchestral sound in the “Eroica”, which is not at all easy given the diversity of the movements.
 The motivic triad, the strongly rhythmic and dance-like quality of the first movement were thrilling, as were the precise, rapid tutti beats.